-This Beef Stuffed Poblano Peppers dish is made with poblano peppers, ground beef, red onion, garlic, tomatoes and pomegranate seeds.
+This Chiles en Nogada Recipe is made with poblano peppers, ground beef, red onion, garlic, tomatoes and pomegranate seeds.

 Chiles en Nogada is a traditional Mexican dish created to represent the green, white and red colors of the Mexican flag.
 My parents currently live in Mexico City, and every time I go visit, this is the first thing I order.
 The combination of the roasted pepper, meat filling, walnut sauce and the bursting pomegranate seeds in your mouth is everything you need.